 - There is mold that is associated with dampness, or there is any other condition causing the premises to be damp, which condition, if not remedied, would materially interfere with the health or safety of the tenant.

-The bill grants to county courts and small claims courts jurisdiction to provide injunctive relief related to a breach.
+The bill grants to county courts jurisdiction to provide injunctive relief related to a breach.

 Current law requires a tenant to serve written notice upon a landlord before the landlord may be held liable for a breach.
 The bill expands the acceptable form of such notice to include electronic notice.